 To investigate visual attention as a potential mechanism underlying opportunity cost neglect, we examined the eye-tracking data, both as a mediator and as a moderator of choice.
-We looked at our results using raw overt attention (i.e., how many seconds did participants spend looking at an option) and, when appropriate, a standardized measure of overt attention: proportion ([0,1]) of trial-level gaze devoted to an option.
+We looked at our results using raw attention (i.e., how many seconds did participants spend looking at an option) and, when appropriate, a standardized measure of attention: proportion of trial-level attention devoted to an option.

-4.2.2.1.
-Effect on attention: Aggregate.
-Using the same approach that we used for the choice results, we computed the average dwell time advantage for the buy option (total dwell time spent on the buy option) for each participant.
+Effect on Attention: Aggregate.
+Using the same approach that we used for the choice results, we computed the average dwell time advantage for the buy option (total dwell time spent on the buy option minus total dwell time spent on the non-buy option) for each participant.
 We computed this measure for each condition and then took the difference between them.
 For the standardized attention version, for each participant we computed the difference between conditions in the average dwell proportion on the buy option.
-We then regressed these differences on the contrast-coded variable for order.
-We hypothesized that participants would devote more relative attention to the explicit version of the non-buy option ("Keep") than the implicit version ("Do

-Not Buy"), as tested by the intercept.
+We then regressed these differences on the contrast-coded variable for order.9 We hypothesized that participants would devote more relative attention to "Keep" than "Do Not Buy" (in comparison to "Buy"), as tested by the intercept.

-Indeed, the intercept was significantly negative (raw: $b_0 = -0.050$ , SE = 0.023, t(48) = -2.22, p = .031; standardized: $b_0 = -0.034$ , SE = 0.011, t(48) = -3.22, p = .002), indicating that subjects looked more at the explicit "Keep" than the implicit "Do Not Buy."
-As with the choice results, the effect of condition significantly differed by order (raw: $b_1 = 0.084$ , SE = 0.023, t(48) = 3.70, p < .001; standardized: $b_1 = 0.045$ , SE = 0.011, t(48) = 4.25, p < .001).
+Indeed, the intercept was significantly negative (raw: $b_0 = -0.050$, SE = 0.023, t(48) = -2.22, p = .031; standardized: $b_0 = -0.034$, SE = 0.011, t(48) = -3.22, p = 0.002), indicating that subjects looked more at the explicit "Keep" than the implicit "Do Not Buy."
+As with the choice results, the effect of condition significantly differed by order (raw: $b_1 = 0.084$, SE = 0.023, t(48)